skolson/KmpIO/ReadMe.md

 # Dependencies

 Kotlin only is used for the KMP code.

-- Kotlin 1.6.10
-- Kotlin atomicfu
+- atomicfu
+- Coroutines
+- datetime

 ## Usage